Sebastian Szymański: International career

-In May 2018 he was named in Poland's preliminary 35-man squad for the 2018 World Cup in Russia.
-However, he did not make the final 23.
+In May 2018, Szymański was named in Poland's preliminary 35-man squad for the 2018 World Cup, but did not make the final 23.

-He made his Poland national team debut on 9 September 2019 in a Euro 2020 qualifier against Austria.
-He replaced Kamil Grosicki in the 70th minute.
-He made his first start in the next qualifier on 10 October 2019 against Latvia and assisted on one of the goals as Poland won 3–0 and secured their spot at the final tournament.
-He scored his first goal for his country on 19 November 2019 in the last qualifying group game against Slovenia.
+On 9 September 2019, Szymański debuted for the senior Polish squad by replacing Kamil Grosicki in the 70th minute during a UEFA Euro 2020 qualifying match against Austria.
+He started for the first time in the same qualification on 10 October against Latvia and assisted on one of the goals, resulting in a 3-0 victory for Poland that secured their final tournament spot.
+Szymański scored his first goal for his country on 19 November 2019 in the last qualifying group game against Slovenia.
+On 15 October 2024, he scored a goal in a 3–3 draw against Croatia in the group stage of the UEFA Nations League.